AI For No-Water Calls

 Where the payoff shows up operationally

-- No-water, low pressure, shutoff valve, meter, service line, and tenant calls answered immediately
+- No-water, low pressure, shutoff valve, meter, service line, tenant, and business-opening calls answered immediately

 - Whole property scope, hot/cold status, neighbor status, recent work, visible leak, and access captured

-- Emergency, utility, pressure, shutoff, service line, property manager, and business opening paths separated
+- Emergency, utility, pressure, shutoff, service line, property manager, business-opening, and staff-review paths separated

-- Water quality, utility, safety, code, and repair questions kept inside approved staff rules
+- Water quality, safe use, utility, code, exact-price, exact-arrival, and repair questions kept inside approved staff rules

 How the operation changes when the phone stops leaking revenue

-A no-water call hits voicemail while the caller checks another plumber.
+A no-water call hits voicemail while the caller checks neighbors, valves, and another plumber.

-AfterThe call is answered, classified, and moved toward a prepared dispatch or callback path.
+AfterThe call is answered, classified, and moved toward a prepared dispatch, utility-review, or callback path.

 The on-call person starts from a missed number with no scope, valve, neighbor, or access notes.